Dicyclomine: What You Need to Know Dicyclomine is a medicine used to treat irritable bowel syndrome (IBS) and other stomach and intestinal problems. It works by relaxing the muscles in your digestive system, which helps reduce cramping, spasms, and uncomfortable feelings in your stomach and intestin

 Source: FDA Adverse Event Reporting System (FAERS).
 Voluntary reports do not establish causation.

-Check interactions with dicyclomine:
+Check interactions with Dicyclomine:

 SafeCheck provides drug interaction information from FDA-approved product labeling (openFDA).
 This is for informational purposes only and is not medical advice.
 Always consult your healthcare provider before making medication decisions.